gregorzens/gregorzens.github.io/_pages/about.md

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Research Focus  </font></p>

-My research centers on creating empirical models to analyze social science phenomena, frequently utilizing Bayesian methods.
-I work with economists, statisticians, climate researchers, and demographers, focusing on applications related to human migration and development issues.
-Methodologically, I am particularly interested in statistics and econometrics, with an emphasis on applied probabilistic modeling and computational techniques.
-Below are some of my ongoing and past projects.
+My research focuses on developing and applying quantitative models to analyze social science phenomena.
+I collaborate with economists, climate researchers, and demographers, focusing on applications related to human mobility, statistical demography and development issues.
+Methodologically, I am particularly interested in Bayesian methods, with an emphasis on high-dimensional models and computational techniques.
+Below are some of my current and past projects.

 <p style = "margin-bottom:5px;"> <font size="5" > <br>  Pre-Prints, Selected Work in Progress  </font></p>